IPTF14hls: Antimatter

 One hypothesis involves burning antimatter in a stellar core; this hypothesis holds that massive stars become so hot in their cores that energy is converted into matter and antimatter, causing the star to become extremely unstable, and undergo repeated bright eruptions over periods of years.
 Antimatter in contact with matter would cause an explosion that blows off the outer layers of the star and leaves the core intact; this process can repeat over decades before the large final explosion and collapse to a black hole.

 Pulsational pair-instability supernova

-Another hypothesis is the pulsational pair-instability supernova, a massive star that may lose about half its mass before a series of violent pulses begins.
+Another hypothesis is the pulsational pair-instability supernova, in which a massive star may lose about half its mass before a series of violent pulses begins.
 On every pulse, material rushing away from the star can catch up with earlier ejected material, producing bright flashes of light as it collides, simulating an additional explosion (see supernova impostor).
 However, the energy released by the iPTF14hls supernova is more than the theory predicts.